BUBBLE CURTAINS AS TROPICAL CYCLONE MITIGATION

-Reducing temperatures in the upper ocean heat layer by exploiting colder water from deeper down in the water column could significantly reduce the strength and in turn the damage of hurricanes.
+Reducing temperatures in the upper ocean heat layer by exploiting colder water from deeper down in the water column could significantly reduce the strength and in turn the damage of Tropical Cyclones.
 Founded and headquartered in Norway, we are a dedicated and highly competent team working on developing the method and the technology to do so.
 As our research has shown only promising results so far, we feel an obligation to go the distance needed to test our hypothesis at scale.

 WHAT WE DO

 Tropical Cyclones are generated when masses of hot and cold air collide above warm ocean water.
 Tropical Cyclones obtain their energy from the ocean surface when – crucially – the surface water temperature is above 26.5 °C. Cooling the surface water would deprive Tropical Cyclones of their energy source, potentially stopping them before they make landfall, or at least stopping them from developing into stronger systems.

 WE STAND ON THE SHOULDERS OF GIANTS